Everything You've Come to Expect: Songs

 "Everything You've Come to Expect" is a "psychedelic waltz" and has been called "Beatle-esque".
-The song finds Turner as "a jealous guy", among a "phantasmagoria of surreal visions of decadence".
-The song references several songs and musicians, with the line "Croc-skin collar on a diamond dog" recalling David Bowie's album of the same name.
+The song finds Turner as "a jealous guy", among a "phantasmagoria of surreal visions of decadence."
+The song references several songs and musicians, with the line "Croc-skin collar on a diamond dog" recalling Bowie's album of the same name (1974).
 The mention of Honey Pie on the preceding verse, was thought to be a Beatles reference, although Turner admitted it was coincidental.
-The band has said it was the last song written for the album, and "the further down the wing" they have gone in terms of songwriting, adding that its their favourite track in the record.
-"The Element of Surprise" has been called a ballad "direct from a past era" that finds producer James Ford "steering closer to his dance music origins".
-"Bad Habits" has been described as a "sinister punk mariachi groover" driven by "Pallett’s violins", with "Iggy Pop-like intensity".
-The song started with Turner playing the bass line, inspired by the one in Sonic's Rendezvous Band’s "City Slang".
+Another line, "I just can't get the thought of you and him out of my head", was described as "textbook Turner lust".
+The band has said it was the last song written for Everything You've Come to Expect and "the further down the wing" they have gone in terms of songwriting, adding that its their favourite track in the record.
+"The Element of Surprise" has been called a ballad "direct from a past era" that finds producer James Ford "steering closer to his dance music origins", soft-rock and a funk track "that sounds like the Rat Pack performing inside George Clinton's Holy Mothership".
+"Bad Habits" has been described as a "sinister punk mariachi groover" driven by "Pallet’s violins", with "Iggy Pop-like intensity".
+The song started with Turner playing the bass line, inspired by the one in Sonic's Rendezvous Band's "City Slang".
 The stream of consciousness lyrics were edited down from the original 40 minute long take, where Kane started reciting words without repeating himself once.
 Kane highlighted Ford's work in the song "to make it a pop song with, like, a punky edge".

 On "Sweet Dreams, TN", Turner "approximates a Nashville crooner" and has an "Elvis-in Vegas-turn" in what has been described as a "career best vocal".
-Its has a "bolero-like staccato rhythm and slapback echo-drenched vocal".
+The song has a "bolero-like staccato rhythm and slapback echo-drenched vocal".
 It started when Turner sat down "playing an old Roy Orbison riff on an acoustic".
 The track is a love song for his at the time girlfriend, Taylor Bagley, and the most direct piece of writing in the record, "That tune actually is perhaps the only one where i sat down and it is just what it is, That's straightforward that", Turner has said.
-Bagley convinced him to put the song on the record as he at first thought "There was almost too much truth in it or something."
+Bagley convinced him to put the song on the record as he at first thought "There was almost too much truth in it or something".
 It has been described as "country-tinged" and "lounge singer grandeur".